mex9marius/PowerApps/Canvas/Search.md

 Now let's add this to the Search soup.

 Before I post the full expression that goes into the `Items` property of `Gallery1` let's think about what needs to happen next:
-* We now pottentially have to deal with two a `Filter` that looks at 2 controls
+* We now pottentially have to deal with two `Filter` that looks at 2 controls
 * One of the controls can also have multiple choices
 * Because we have started with an extremely simplistic case we've used an `If` statement.
 This will now get more complex, and while you could handle with nested `If` statements, that would get way too messy.
 So time to use a Switch statement.
 * We would need to cover the following scenarios: